How To Create a Product Roadmap [with FREE TEMPLATE]

 Bringing visibility to all the moving pieces in a project, roadmaps can help product teams coordinate their efforts, and work together cohesively.

-In this article, we’ll run through how to create a product roadmap and offer you a template to get started!
+In this article, we’ll run through how to create a product roadmap and offer you a free template to help you get started!

 What is a product roadmap?

 A product roadmap is a shared source of truth that outlines the vision, direction, priorities, and progress of a product over time.
-It’s a plan of action that aligns the organization around short- and long-term goals for the product or project, and how they will be achieved.
+It’s a plan of action that aligns the organisation around short and long-term goals for the product or project, and how they will be achieved.

 But let’s break that down a little: